Agri-environmental indicator - consumption of pesticides

 - influence the life processes of plants, other than as a nutrient, (e.g. growth regulators);

-- preserve plant products, in so far as such substances or products are not subject to special Council of Commission provisions on preservatives;
+- preserve plant products, in so far as such substances or products are not subject to special Community provisions on preservatives (e.g. extending the life of cut flowers);

 - destroy undesired plants; or